Trying to find a homeschool routine that you can actually stick with?

 I also love that I never hear, “Are we done yet???”
 With just a glance at the board, we can all see what is left for the day.

 Tip: If you have a whiteboard, write out little notes (i.e. pages to be read) to yourself so you know what needs to be done for each subject.
 That saves a lot of time when you don’t have to fumble through papers as you transition subjects.

 I think it’s important to include your student in the process of making and decorating the cards.

 Ask them to draw a picture or decorate the cards in some way.
-I have found this gives my daughter ownership with the cards and the whole process.
+I have found this gives my daughter ownership of the cards and the whole process.

-She seems more excited for the first day of the school and the new subjects she will be learning about!
+She seems more excited about the first day of the school and the new subjects she will be learning about!

 Just because you put them on the board in a certain order, doesn’t mean you need to follow that order!